Yenchu/microservices-demo/README.md

 * Distributed tracing: Sleuth, Zipkin

 ## Deployment
-* `microservices-demo/build-images.sh` is used to build docker images.
+* `build-images.sh` is used to build docker images.
   It tags the images with `192.168.99.100:5000` prefix for uploading them to the registry server on `192.168.99.100`.
-  Update them to the correct address if your registry server' address is not `192.168.99.100:5000`.
+  Update to the correct address if your registry server's address is not `192.168.99.100:5000`.
   If you don't deploy to Kubernetes, you can remove those prefix.
+* `push-images.sh` is used to push docker images to the registry server.
+* `start-containers.sh` is used to start the containers defined in the `docker-compose.yml`.
+* `rm-containers.sh` is used to stop and remove the containers which are started by `start-containers.sh`.
+* `deploy-kubernetes.sh` is used to deploy the demo app to kubernetes.
-* To deploy to Kubernetes, this demo uses `Minikube`.
+  To deploy to Kubernetes, this demo uses `Minikube`.
+* `undeploy-kubernetes.sh` is used to undeploy the demo app in kubernetes.

 There are three ways to deploy this demo application.
 ### Local Deployment